-My husband and I have been together for 12 years and married for nearly seven.
+My husband and I have been together for 13 years and married for eight.
 We broke up (twice) early in our relationship and got back together (twice).
 Over time we added two kids into the mix.
 We bought a house.
 I started my own business as a professional photographer and blogger, and my husband has worked tirelessly to advance his own career.
 Life has been in session, to say the least.
 Granted, these are all blessings, but, like all families, we became very busy.
 Things like planned date nights and together-time were replaced with soccer practices, heated budget conversations and drive-by sightings of one another during our jam-packed weeks.
 Marital maintenance started falling by the wayside, and when we finally realized it, there was so much to sort that we both agreed we needed some professional help to wade through it.
 Marital counseling has been a saving grace for us, and here is why:

 1) We can hear each other.

 I can repeatedly ask my husband to help me fold the laundry over and over (I believe this is called ‘nagging’), and it goes in one ear and out the other when we’re in the comfort and privacy of our own home.
 But sit us down with a neutral third party, and boom, he suddenly hears my request as if for the first time.
 In all fairness, the same can be said for me.
 It’s almost as if the therapist acts as a filter, allowing us to actually hear what the other is asking for.
 It’s basically magic, and I am here for it.

 2) Our counselor can get us each to do what our partner cannot.